Scholarships & Grants

 - High school standing within the top 15% of graduating class.
 (GPA Requirement to maintain scholarship: 3.25)

-** Bacone College Scholars Society and Presidential scholarships must be accompanied with two (2) written recommendations from a teacher, school counselor, or principal, and a two (2) page, typewritten, double-spaced essay describing your qualifications as a leader or significant achievements the student has accomplished*
+** Presidential scholarships must be accompanied with two (2) written recommendations from a teacher, school counselor, or principal, and a two (2) page, typewritten, double-spaced essay describing your qualifications as a leader or significant achievements the student has accomplished.

-Success Scholarship – This is Bacone’s standard scholarship.
-This scholarship awards any residential main campus student up to $7,000 per academic year and up to $1,500 for full-time commuter students.
+This is Bacone’s standard scholarship.
+This scholarship awards any residential main campus full-time student up to $5,000 per academic year and up to $1,500 for full-time commuter students.
 Must maintain a 2.5 GPA, good academic standing, no tickets or violations.